The Dark Prophecy: Reception

 The novel received positive reviews, but overall much less attention than the first in the series.
 Preeja Aravind of The Free Press Journal opined that the book appeals to Riordan's already established fantasy, with the old characters showing development.
 While stating the book is a standalone, Aravind recommends reading the predecessor first.
 Gillian P. of Pikes Peak Library District's Teen Team felt otherwise, rating the book 5/5 and called it "every bit as good as the first book", highly recommending it to fans of Percy Jackson & the Olympians and The Heroes of Olympus.

 One topic frequently noted in by critics is the characters and their development.
 Carrie R. Wheadon of Common Sense Media praises the addition of characters such as the ex-immortal couple Emmie and Jo as a way to increase depth.
 She notes that this novel is more an exploration of other characters and their relationships to Apollo than it is about the god himself.
 Karen Rought of Hypable states that the author's continued introduction of diverse characters feels completely natural and is never forced, writing it "feels like a truer snapshot of the world than most books ever attempt to display".
 She finds the relationship between Apollo and Calypso particularly interesting.
 Pamela Kramer, former National Book Reviewer for Examiner.com, praised the characterization of Apollo as well, calling him "the brightest sun of all."
 She appreciated Riordan's choice to make the god bisexual.
 However, not all reviewers thought this character development benefitted the novel.

 Reviewers were divided on the subject of the novel's quick pacing.
 Wheadon of Common Sense Media criticizes the fast-paced action, stating that it causes the reader to forget important details.
-In contrast, The Times of India compliments the pacing and writes that it gives the reader time to stop and think about the contrast between immortality and a meaningful life.Hypable's review praises how Riordan manages instill humor in even tough situations.
+In contrast, The Times of India compliments the pacing and writes that it gives the reader time to stop and think about the contrast between immortality and a meaningful life.Hypable's review praises how Riordan manages instill humor even in tough situations.
 Writing for Young Adult Books Central, Karen Yingling agrees.
 She rates the book 5/5, appreciating how the descriptions of random facts not important to the plot adds humor.
 She also appreciates "his inclusion of very obscure mythological characters, and the way that he manages to work their mythological story into his own."

 The AudioFile magazine lauded the audiobook narration, writing, "Narrator Robbie Daymond is perfectly tuned in as events take a darker turn in this sequel to The Hidden Oracle....
 There's plenty of adventure and humor here, and listeners will finish this installment already eager for the next one".

 The novel was nominated for Best Middle Grade & Children's Book of 2017 in the Goodreads Choice Awards, and ended in second place, behind The Ship of the Dead, also written by Riordan.